abronte/Amazon-SES-Mailer/README.md

 # Examples

-Create a mailer class and send a message
+Create a mailer instance

 	mailer = AmazonSES::Mailer.new(secret_key: __, access_key: __)

+Deliver a message

 	mailer.deliver to:      'foo@example.com',
 				   from:    'bar@example.com',
 				   subject: 'This is a subject',
 				   body:    'And this is the body'

+Other delivery options

 	mail = Mail.new { ... }
     m.deliver(mail)